Bluebirds are found across North America. In the Eastern part of the United States, Eastern Bluebirds reside.

 If you are also training them to come to a specific location, wait until that training is done before you switch to freeze-dried mealworms.

 You can easily raise live mealworms to feed your bluebirds.
-Check out this article where I explain how to raise mealworms for about $15 invested into the setup.
+You can raise mealworms for about $15 invested into the setup.

 - Bluebirds need protein in the spring and summer